transientskp/tkp/documentation/source/database/schema.rst

             N\overline{w}_N + w_{N+1} x_N+1
               }.

-Storing the averages relaxes the computations and are helpful is calculating the variability indices by simply multiplying the necessary columns.
+Storing the averages relaxes the computations and are helpful in calculating the variability indices by simply multiplying the necessary columns.

 The first variability indicator, the magnitude of the flux variability of a